flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

 ++++++++++++++++++++

-MPI task is an index task that has launch domain size equal to number of MPI ranks and index points mapped to corresponding MPI ranks.
-Executing MPI task adds synchronization between Legion and MPI and, therefore, should only be used when one needs to call MPI library.
+MPI task is an index task that has launch domain size equal to number of processes and index points mapped to corresponding MPI ranks.
+Executing an
+MPI task adds synchronization between Legion and MPI and, therefore, should only be used when one needs to call MPI library.
 To execute an MPI task, ``flecsi::execute`` must be used, with its second template argument set to ``mpi``.